starfive-tech/VisionFive2/README.md

 # StarFiveTech Freedom Unleashed SDK

 This builds a complete RISC-V cross-compile toolchain for the `StarFiveTech` `JH7110` SoC.
 It also builds U-boot SPL, U-boot and a flattened image tree (FIT) image with a Opensbi binary, linux kernel, device tree, ramdisk image and rootfs image for the `JH7110 VisionFive2` board.
+This is built for `6.1` Kernel SDK.

 ## Prerequisites